gautamtiwari007/wiki-API/README.md

 # wiki-API
-It's an API for wikipedia like pages.
+It's a RESTful API for wikipedia like pages.